-Yachts are expensive money-consuming machines that most owners buy for pleasure and for its status.
+Yachts are expensive, money-consuming machines that most owners buy for pleasure and for its status.
 If you’re rich and say you own a yacht, then that adds credibility to your wealth.

 Bring motion sickness pills

 Check the weather and your plans beforehand!
 I’ve been sick on yachts numerous times, and it’s not fun once it hits you!
-The only thing you can do is to sleep it off as the sickness tends to reset itself after some sleep.

 Treat the crew with respect